 If the above list were a lesson plan in financial literacy, then lesson one on cash flow would cover the basics.
 Knowing when you’re spending more than your making is the foundation, per se, of your financial education.
 The final lesson on financial planning and goal setting in this list is a great jumping-off point to learn more about saving for retirement, investing to achieve your goals for your future and building your legacy, for example.

-The link between financial literacy, success and well-being
+The link between financial basics, success and well-being

 It may not be surprising then, that the greater your knowledge of financial literacy is the greater your financial success tends to be.
 In fact, one study found that Canadians who engage in comprehensive financial planning have significantly higher levels of financial and emotional well-being than those without or with limited planning.